Tapley123/FuturamaBattle/README.md

 # FuturamaBattle
-A recreation of the futurama space battle from the episode Benders big score
+A recreation of the futurama space battle from the episode Benders big score.
+I used probuilder in unity to model low poly poly ships for this project

 ![](Images/Planet%20Express.png)